 - Compliance – simply having logs is not compliant with standards and laws like ISO 27001, PCI-DSS, HIPAA, PSD2, as we’ve previously argued

 Below you can find a feature comparison between LogSentinel and major log collection vendors, as well as vendor of “integrity guarantee” and compliance packages.
-Obviously, when we are making the comparison, there are many dimensions to select from, but we do believe that these shown here are the most important when it comes to audit logs, security and compliance.
+Obviously, when we are making the comparison, there are many dimensions to select from, but we do believe that these shown here are the most important when it comes to audit logs, security, and compliance.

 Certainly a simple table cannot represent all the complexity on the market.
-For example log collecting solutions claim to be PCI-DSS, ISO 27001 and HIPAA compliant, and many certification bodies do consider that okay.
-In our interpretation of the standards, that’s wrong and gives companies a false sense of security – that’s why the table has yellow color for these rows.
+For example, log collecting solutions claim to be PCI-DSS, ISO 27001 and HIPAA compliant, and many certification bodies do consider that okay.
+In our interpretation of the standards, that’s wrong and gives companies a false sense of security – that’s why the table has a yellow color for these rows.

 Furthermore, products like GuardTime and Tierion aren’t necessarily audit log solutions – they can be used as such, but they are more focused on the integrity aspect, which means they lack the analytical features (they don’t usually care about the content of the logs, as long as their integrity is guaranteed).

 And finally, the products listed below are not mutually exclusive.
 The feature comparison below is based on the “secure audit trail” use case, but log collection has a wider scope.
 As mentioned above, you always have applications and system logs and they are distinct from the audit logs.
 You can have your log collector deployment and only forward a subset of these logs to LogSentinel, thus getting the best of both worlds – secure and compliant audit trail and rich analytical capabilities for logs.